-- Skin irritation or changes, such as puckers, dimples, scaliness, or new creases
+Skin irritation or changes, such as puckering, dimpling, scaliness, or new creases

-- Warm, red, swollen breasts with or without a rash resembling the skin of an orange (called peau d'orange)
+Warm, red, swollen breasts with or without a rash with dimpling resembling the skin of an orange, called peau d'orange

-- Pain in the breast (usually not a symptom of breast cancer, but it should be reported to a doctor), particularly breast pain that doesn’t go away
+Pain in the breast, particularly breast pain that doesn’t go away.
+Pain is not usually a symptom of breast cancer, but it should be reported to a doctor.

-If cancer is diagnosed, relieving any symptoms of the cancer and side effects from cancer treatment is an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms is an important part of cancer care and treatment.
 This may also be called symptom management, supportive care, or palliative care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.